Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 ![](/_images/_gsender/_install/gs_install_gsender-updater.png){.aligncenter .size-medium}

-<strong>Note:</strong> If you are upgrading to a new version or gSender, or downgrading to an older version, and you run into problems trying to get it to open or run, you’ll want to find a file called “<strong>.sender_rc</strong>” and rename it.
+**Note:** If you are upgrading to a new version or gSender, or downgrading to an older version, and you run into problems trying to get it to open or run, you’ll want to find a file called “**.sender_rc**” and rename it.
 This will allow gSender to generate a new version and clean up any errors you may be encountering.
 It also allows you to recover your old Start/Stop events and macros from the file in the future if needed.

-- For Windows: the file can usually be found on your hard drive, at: <strong>C:/users/{your username}/.sender_rc</strong>.
-Rename it to whatever you like, like “<strong>.sender_rc_old</strong>”, then try to reinstall gSender again.
+- For Windows: the file can usually be found on your hard drive, at: **C:/users/{your username}/.sender_rc**.
+Rename it to whatever you like, like “**.sender_rc_old**”, then try to reinstall gSender again.
 ![](/_images/_gsender/_install/gs_install_senderrc.jpg){.aligncenter .size-medium}
 ![](/_images/_gsender/_install/gs_install_rcold.jpg){.aligncenter .size-medium}
 - For Mac/Linux: the file is in the home directory as a hidden file.
 You can either:
-  - Go to your <strong>Home</strong> directory in Finder and make sure you have ‘show hidden files’ enabled (<strong>CMD + Shift +</strong> . ).
+  - Go to your **Home** directory in Finder and make sure you have ‘show hidden files’ enabled (**CMD + Shift + .** ).
 You’ll then be able to see the file and rename it.
-  - Go into the Mac/Linux console and enter the command “<strong>mv ~/.sender_rc ~/.sender_rc_old</strong>”.
-You’ll be able to double check the renaming was successful by sending “<strong>ls -al | grep sender</strong>” in the console, where if you only see “<strong>.sender_rc_old</strong>”, you have successfully remanded and are ready to try to reinstall gSender.
+  - Go into the Mac/Linux console and enter the command “**mv ~/.sender_rc ~/.sender_rc_old**”.
+You’ll be able to double check the renaming was successful by sending “**ls -al | grep sender**” in the console, where if you only see “**.sender_rc_old**”, you have successfully remanded and are ready to try to reinstall gSender.

-<h2>Older Versions</h2>
+## Older Versions

 If you just updated gSender and are finding that it's not working for you, downgrading again is always available:

-1. If you go here: <a href="https://github.com/Sienci-Labs/gSender/releases" target="_blank" rel="noopener">https://github.com/Sienci-Labs/gsender/releases</a>, the newest version will always be at the top and shown in bold text like "<strong>v1.4.3</strong>" for example
+1. If you go here: <a href="https://github.com/Sienci-Labs/gSender/releases" target="_blank" rel="noopener">https://github.com/Sienci-Labs/gsender/releases</a>, the newest version will always be at the top and shown in bold text like "**v1.4.3**" for example
 1. Scroll down to find older versions and choose the next version down or whatever version number you remember using
-1. Once you're at the version you want, scroll down to find "<strong>Assets</strong>" and click the text to open the list of downloads
+1. Once you're at the version you want, scroll down to find "**Assets**" and click the text to open the list of downloads
 1. Find the right one for you, Windows is ".exe", Mac is ".dmg", etc. and click the file name to start downloading it.
 Once it's downloaded, you can install it over your current gSender version and continue from there

-<h2>Chromebook</h2>
+## Chromebook

 You can run gSender by using Linux inside of ChromeOS as long as you’re running 64-bit.
 Set up Linux on your Chromebook with <a href="https://support.google.com/chromebook/answer/9145439?hl=en" target="_blank" rel="noopener">these instructions</a>.
 Open the command line and type: <code class="inline">cat /etc/os-release</code> or <code class="inline">uname -m</code> to see what architecture/operating system you are using, so you’ll know which gSender file to download.
 In the example below you can see we are running aarch64, which means we will want to download "arm-64bit.AppImage".